MileHacker Logo

 • Public transportation (JUTC buses, route taxis) is largely inaccessible.

-• Private taxis or pre-arranged accessible transport are the best options.
+• Private taxis or pre-arranged accessible transport are the most suitable options.

 • Book accessible transport in advance for convenience.